onsjos/ndff-api-client-php/README.md

     $butterflies = $ndff_code_request->get_response_data();
 ```

-*GET a list of availablelifestages in XML*
+*GET a list of all lifestages in XML*

 ``` php
     $ndff_code_request = new ndff_code_request('xml');